CITY OF HACKENSACK

 - Enforcement/clean and lien

-If a property is not cleared of snow and ice for more than 24 daylight hours from the end of the snow fall, a summons will be issued to the property owner of record and the City will clear the walkway, the expense of which shall become a tax lien against the property in accordance with Section 148-33 of the Code.
+All owners, tenants or occupants of lands abutting upon the sidewalks or public streets or public places in the city shall remove or cause to be removed from the sidewalks in front of or abutting said lands all snow and ice within six hours of daylight after the same shall have ceased to fall or form thereon.
+A summons will be issued to the property owner of record and the City will clear the walkway, the expense of which shall become a tax lien against the property in accordance with Section 148-33 of the Code.

 - Snow Emergency No Parking Regulations

 Vehicles must be removed from city streets identified under Section 170-66 of the Code when snow accumulation covers the roadway and a snow emergency is in effect.
 Failure to move a vehicle off the snow covered road will result in the vehicle being ticketed and towed.
 If your vehicle is towed, residents should contact the Hackensack Police Department.

 When heavy snow accumulation is predicted, City parking lots may be made available for residents.
 Parking in these lots will be on a first come, first serve basis.